kyle-jennings/benjamin/readme.txt

 * As mentioned in the site identity section, the brand can be set from text (default) to the logo

 == Documentation for templates setup ==
-* There are template which can be configured: the feed (default), frontpage, single post, single page, and widgetized page
+* There are template which can be configured: default, the feed (archive, search, ect), frontpage, single post, single page, and widgetized page
-* Each template can be activated to override the feed (default) template settings
+* Each template can be activated to override defaulttemplate settings
 * The hero image can be set
 * the hero size can be set to predefined sizes include a fullscreen size
 * the position can be hidden, or set to th left or right of the page
+* The sidebar size setting has 2 options, wide (1/3rd page) and narrow (1/4th)
 * the sizebar's visibility can be hidden or shown on different screen sizes

 == Documentation for frontpage setup ==
-* The frontpage has 2 extra settings
 * the "hero callout" button can be set to point to a specific page
 * There are draggable, sortable widget areas which can be ordered
 * 3 widget area rows
 * a row to display the page contents

+== Documentation for frontpage setup ==
+* the "hero callout" button can be set to point to a specific page

 == Documentation for widgetized page ==
 * There are draggable, sortable widget areas which can be ordered